 Men with mild to highly sensitive skin will look to benefit when using this shave cream.

 If you are looking for a more traditional European offering that has withstood the test of time, Proraso will make a fine choice.

-Also to note, even though this shave cream comes in a tube form, it still will require a shave brush in order to achieve the best results.
+Also, even though this shave cream comes in a tube form, it still will require a shave brush to achieve the best results.

-Cons: No pronounced issues here other than both cream and soap variants do require a brush for best results.
+Cons: No pronounced issues here other than cream and soap variants require a brush for best results.

 While this shave cream will help quell any post-shave blues for men with sensitive skin, it does tend to cost a bit more than many of the other offerings on our list.

-As an example, the Taylor of Old Bond Street shave cream costs roughly about $3.20 per ounce whereas Art of Shaving can set you back to around $5.00 per ounce – a whopping 56% increase in cost.
+For example, the Taylor of Old Bond Street shave cream costs roughly about $3.20 per ounce, whereas Art of Shaving can set you back to around $5.00 per ounce – a whopping 56% increase in cost.